railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 *If you were unable to download the VM ahead of time, we have copies on USB drives.*

-In File Explorer or Finder, drag and drop "railsbridgevm-2016-04.box" from your downloads folder to your new RailsBridge folder.
+In File Explorer or Finder, drag and drop "railsbridgevm-2016-04.box" from your Downloads folder to your new `railsbridge` folder.

 Open your computer's command line.
 (Windows users, open Git Bash.)
 See the [Command Line page](command_line) for instructions on how to open it.

 <!-- INSTRUCTORS: please remember to update all occurrences of the box -->
 <!-- name below when the VM version changes. -->

-Go to your home directory:
+Go to your new `railsbridge` directory:

-    cd

-Move into your desktop, then into the RailsBridge folder:

-    cd Desktop
-    cd railsbridge
+    cd ~/Desktop/railsbridge

 Type this: